Britt2609/Classifying-Drop-offs/README.md

 Predicting Drop-offs on the Dutch Coast
 ==============================

-Using se an LSTM model to predict drop-offs of the Dutch coast using phistoric AIS data.
+Using an LSTM model to predict drop-offs of the Dutch coast using historical AIS data.
 Supported by the Maritime Police of The Netherlands.
+Researched by Britt van Leeuwen and Maike Nutzel

 Project Organization
 ------------